 Working collaboratively with local human service organizations, the Family and Consumer Science Extension Agent educates and provides resources to strengthen the capacity of individuals, families and communities to take action to improve the well-being and resiliency of children, families and communities.

-Extension Agent Carla Farrand provides educational resources and programs for the community that include Food Safety, Nutrition Education, Strengthening the Family, and Youth Development.
+Family and Consumer Science Educator, Carla Farrand provides educational resources and programs for the community that include Food Safety, Nutrition Education, Strengthening the Family, and Youth Development.

 We are here to help you Live Smart, Colorado!